-For those who love classic Italian flavors, don't miss my roasted red pepper sauce recipe, or this homemade arrabbiata sauce.
-Both of these hearty authentic homemade Italian sauces match perfectly with these stuffed pasta shells, or use it for these meatballs.
+You'll also love my roasted red pepper sauce and this easy arrabbiata sauce.
+These authentic Italian sauces match perfectly with these stuffed pasta shells, or use them for these lamb meatballs.

 Jump to: